Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 In rare cases, childhood leukemia can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Learn more about the risk to you and your family on our genetic testing page.

 Many times, leukemia does not have symptoms in the early stages.
 When it does, they can vary from child to child, depending on the type of leukemia.
-If there are symptoms, they may include:
+When symptoms do occur, they’re often caused by too few healthy blood cells and too many diseased cells.
+Symptoms may include:

 - Fever/infection.
 This occurs because the body doesn’t have enough healthy white blood cells to fight an infection.